EliMLevy/backtesting/readme.md

 Stock Options Backtesting Program
 ======

-This python script is made to allow the simulation of vairous trading trading strategies.
+This python script is made to allow the simulation of various options trading strategies.

 Designed for data purchased from the CBOE (Chicago Board of Exachange).